-Newton Howard, Untitled (Marsh Burn, Geese), 1970, 28×41, Collection of Dr. and Mrs. Walter D. Cockerham
+Newton Howard, Untitled (Marsh Burn, Snow Geese), 1970, 28×41, Oil on canvas, Collection of Dr. and Mrs. Walter D. Cockerham

-Supporting Sponsors: Laura and Sonny Shields
+Laura & Sonny Shields

 Newton Howard (1912-1984) was a New Orleans painter known for his serene landscapes of the marshes and bayous of South Louisiana.
 An avid duck hunter, fisherman and conservationist, Howard’s paintings evoke the calm solitude he found during countless hours of paddling through the marshes near Lafitte and in the many bayous and other swampy settings of the region.

 Recognized by New Orleans residents as the architect of Monkey Hill, a beloved city landmark located in the Audubon Zoo, Howard graduated from the Tulane University School of Architecture and was subsequently employed by the Federal Works Progress Administration to oversee improvements to the zoo during the Depression.
 After having difficulty finding work as an architect, Howard decided to embrace his childhood passion and studied painting at the Chicago Institute of Art.
 When he returned to New Orleans, he joined Fitzgerald Advertising where he served as the agency’s art director and designed regional and national campaigns for companies including Brown’s Dairy and Tabasco.